 - A. Richmond Community College is committed to maintaining and strengthening an environment founded on civility and respect.
 The College is committed to providing programs, activities, and an educational environment free from sex discrimination.
-To that end, the College prohibits Sexual Misconduct, as that term is defined above and by Exhibit B of the College's Sexual Misconduct Procedures.
-The College also is committed to fostering a community that promotes prompt reporting of all types of Sexual Misconduct and timely and fair resolution of Sexual Misconduct allegations.
-The College has appointed Title IX Coordinators, established grievance procedures (the College's Sexual Misconduct Procedures) for the handling of allegations of Sexual Misconduct, and developed Sexual Misconduct-related education and training programs. - B. The College's Sexual Misconduct Procedures provide instructions and related information for the reporting of Sexual Misconduct, definitions of prohibited conduct, and information regarding resources available for victims of Sexual Misconduct.
-They also include procedures for the investigation and resolution of Sexual Misconduct allegations and address disciplinary measures available for perpetrators of Sexual Misconduct.
-This Policy and Richmond Community College's Sexual Misconduct Procedures apply to any allegation of Sexual Misconduct made by or against a student or an employee of the College or a third party, regardless of where the alleged Sexual Misconduct occurred; if the conduct giving rise to the Complaint is related to the College's academic, educational, or extracurricular programs or activities.
+To that end, the College prohibits sexual harassment, as that term is defined above and by the College's Unlawful Harassment & Discrimination Procedures.
+The College also is committed to fostering a community that promotes prompt reporting of all types of sexual harassment, as well as timely and fair resolution of allegations.
+The College has appointed Title IX Coordinators to oversee grievance procedures (the College's Unlawful Harassment & Discrimination Procedures) for the handling of allegations of sexual harassment, and development of related education and training programs for sexual harassment and sex discrimination. - B. The College's Unlawful Harassment & Discrimination Procedures provide instructions and related information for the reporting of sexual harassment, definitions of prohibited conduct, and information regarding resources available for victims.
+The procedures also include guidelines for the handling of complaints and the investigation, reporting, and resolution of a sexual harassment allegation.
+This policy and Richmond Community College's Unlawful Harassment & Discrimination Procedures apply to the conduct of, and protection of: - 1.
+College students and applicants for admissions into the College - 2.
+College employees and applicants for employment - 3.
+College student organizations - 4.
+Third parties participating in a College education program or activity.

+These procedures apply to conduct that occurs in a Richmond Community College education program or activity located within the United States and of which the College has actual knowledge.
 (The College's disciplinary authority, however, may not extend to third parties who are not students or employees of the College.)
-In the case of allegations of Sexual Misconduct, the Sexual Misconduct Procedures supersede all other procedures and policies set forth in other College documents or policy.
+In the case of allegations of sexual harassment, the Unlawful Harassment & Discrimination Procedures supersede all other procedures and policies set forth in other College documents or policy.